open-models-platform/open-models-iecho/docs/docs/faq.md

 </summary>

-Open Models iEcho is a project organized by [LAION](https://open.models.platform/) and developed by a team of volunteers worldwide.
+Open Models iEcho is a project organized by [Open Models](https://open.models.platform/) and developed by a team of volunteers worldwide.
 You can see an incomplete list of developers on [our website](https://open-models-iecho.io/team).